aidanboyne/BCM/_posts/2023-08-10-TTM_R2_PublicPolulationHealth.md

 ---

 ## Health system science
  _How healthcare is delivered and how providers collaborate to improve patient care.
-Population helath is one piece of this puzzle._
+Population health is one piece of this puzzle._

 Clinical care (quality and access) is only a factor in health outcomes.